Written byConnie Yang

 Turn off and on the slide switch on your mouse

-Sometimes, there's a temporary bug on the toggle switch on your Magic Mouse or wireless mouse.
+Sometimes, there's a temporary bug on the toggle switch on your Magic Mouse or wireless mouse, making your Mac double-click not work.
 You can turn off the slide switch and then on to check if the mouse light is on and workable now.